Terra Encantada: Characters

-The main character was Kiara, queen of the park, who was a water goddess inspired by the mythological figures of iaras and kitutas.
+The main character was Kiara, queen of the park, who was a water goddess inspired by the mythological figures of tiaras and kittens.
 Tunhã was a golden lion tamarin and Aurora was a Spix's macaw.
 The character João do Mato prevented deforestation.

 Thematic areas

 Terra Encantada was divided into different thematic areas that depicted the origins of the Brazilian people.

 Main Street

 The main street contained bars, restaurants, and most of the shops in the park, all with facades in various styles of Brazilian architecture.